kyma-project/community/concepts/observability-strategy/strategy.md

 The optional parts where Kyma can provide features are for the stages to the right (aggregation/storage/analysis).
 Here, usually a oppinionated solution must be picked as there is no common technology available.
 Such oppinionated solution can be pre-configured to provide either a starting point or a full-blown solution.
 However, these aspects will usually not cover all usage and operations/scalability scenarios.
 Furthermore, it will require a huge investment in order to provide just another backend solution.

 With that, the goal of the kyma observability should be the seemless enablement of the stages on the left, allowing the ingestion of the signals into any backend system, opening up plenty usage scenarios.
 Kyma should provide blueprints for the stages on the right, especially focussed on the SAP ecosystem enablement, in order to have at least some guidance for these aspects.
-To sum it up, the goals of kyma observability should be:
+To sum it up, the goals of Kyma observability should be:
-1. provide guides on how to do instrumentation (with potential helpers and auto-instrumentation options)
+1. Provide guides on instrumentation (with potential helpers and auto-instrumentation options).
-2. collect resulting signals instantly when guides are followed, provide customization options for border cases
+2. Collect resulting signals instantly when guides are followed, provide customization options for special cases.
-3. ship the signals reliable to a configurable vendor-neutral destination
+3. Ship the signals reliably to a configurable vendor-neutral destination.
-4. provide blueprints for integration to specific vendors
+4. Provide blueprints for integration with specific vendors.

-# Architecture
+## Architecture

 The idea of the proposal is to introduce a new preconfigured agent layer that's responsible for collecting all telemetry data.
 Hereby, the collection is very dependent on the signal type itself.
 These agents can be configured at runtime with different signal pipelines with basic filtering (inclusion and exclusion of signals) and outputs, so that the agents start shipping the signals via the pipelines to the configured backends.
 The dynamic configuration and management of the agent is handled by a new operator, which is configured using Kubernetes resources.
 The agents and the new operator are bundled in a new core component called `telemetry`.
 The existing Kyma backends and UIs will be just one possible solution to integrate with.
 They continue to be installable manually by the user (via a blueprint), but will not be part of the actual Kyma offering anymore.